-With offices across Ireland, the UK, France, Asia and Australia, the company’s professional recruitment expertise spans banking and financial services; commerce and industry and professional services.
+With offices across Ireland, the UK, Asia and Australia, the company’s professional recruitment expertise spans banking and financial services; commerce and industry and professional services.
 Morgan McKinley is a preferred supplier to many of the major employers in its specialist sectors and thousands of smaller local firms.

 Morgan McKinley APAC provides specialist recruitment services across the APAC region, including Australia, Mainland China, Japan, Hong Kong and Singapore, working with clients and candidates to deliver local knowledge as well as global reach.